pranu88/mernproject/README.md

    1. Authentication and Authorisation
    2. CRUD operations
-   3. Blogs
+   3. User can create an account,and browse products
-   4. USer can create an account, write blogs
+   4. User can check previous Order history

   ### TECHNOLOGIES USED